Bug report #5904

 'Add PostGIS layer' ignores multiple geometrytype constraint

-Added by anne blankert about 12 years ago.
-Updated about 12 years ago.
+Added by anne blankert over 12 years ago.
+Updated over 12 years ago.

 Status:Closed